Eric Zencey Prize in Ecological Economics

 “I hope this prize will inspire future generations of environmental writers and ecological economists to communicate real-world solutions beyond ‘the Ivory Tower,’” said Eric Zencey, an esteemed scholar and public intellectual who worked to understand and address the great environmental challenges we face.

-Watch the author Tim Jackson recieve the 2022 Zencey Prize:
+The most recent Prize was announced Fall 2022.
+Watch the author Tim Jackson receive the 2022 Zencey Prize.

-Submission Portal & Guidelines
+Submission Portal and Guidelines

 Submissions must meet the criteria outlined above and come directly from the author or publisher.